 With travel bans in place and many airplanes still grounded at major airports, embarking on a trip to Hong Kong’s Mongkok or Tsim Sha Tsui to savour authentic dim sum is a far-fetched dream for many.
-Thankfully for Singaporeans, a taste of Hong Kong is still within your reach, especially when there are many restaurants that serve up quality dim sum—they’ve also got dim sum delivery to boot.
+Thankfully for Singaporeans, a taste of Hong Kong is still within your reach.
+It’s not just that many restaurants are serving up quality dim sum—they’ve also got dim sum delivery to boot.

-Whether you’re craving for a molten liu sha bao or a xiao long bao, discover some of the best spots in Singapore that provide dim sum delivery right to your doorstep with The Only Dim Sum-mary You Need With Oddle Eats.
+Whether you’re craving for a molten liu sha bao or a broth-packed xiao long bao, we’ve got you.
+Discover some of the best spots in Singapore that provide islandwide delivery right to your doorstep with The Only Dim Sum-mary You Need with Oddle Eats.

 Whether it’s a bowl of congee or their fried, baked, or steamed dim sum you’re eyeing for, have a little bit of everything added into your cart for the ultimate #StayHome meal, with one of the best dim sum delivery Singapore has got.

 2. Swee Choon Tim Sum Restaurant

 Swee Choon Tim Sum Restaurant is sure no stranger in Singapore’s dim sum scene.
-This famous late night supper spot established way back in 1962 has been consistently serving up a wide range of dim sum at affordable prices and now you can even have these delights delivered right to you.
+This famous late night supper spot was established way back in 1962.
+Since then, they have been consistently serving up a wide range of dim sum at affordable prices.
+And now, you can even have these delights delivered right to you.

-Despite being one of the newest additions to the dim sum scene in Singapore, the Social Placehas established a name for itself.
+Despite being one of the newest additions to the dim sum scene in Singapore, Social Placehas established a name for itself.
 How so?
 It’s because of its refreshingly modern take on traditional dim sum dishes.

 4. Tim Ho Wan

-The ever famous Baked BBQ Pork Buns (S$7.80) may look unassuming at first, but as the saying goes – don’t judge a book by its cover.
+The ever famous Baked BBQ Pork Buns ($8.40 for 3 pcs) may look unassuming at first.
+But, as the saying goes, don’t judge a book by its cover.
 The crumbly crust is accompanied by a soft pillowy bun and well-marinated honey char siew on the inside, adding a myriad of flavours and textures to this classic pastry.
 Betcha’ tasting your screen now!

-The restaurant also offers exclusive Super Delivery Deals (from S$10.90) where you can order different combinations of dim sum items at a lower price as a set.
-Beat the queue and order HK’s famous dim sum in wherever you are.
+The restaurant also offers exclusive Super Delivery Deals (from $10.90) where you can order different combinations of dim sum items at a lower price as a set.
+Beat the queue and order the best of Hong Kong with dim sum delivery today.

 5. Jing Hua Xiao Chi

-Well known for their juicy and flavourful Chinese Pizza (S$11) and Xiao Long Bao (S$8), their desserts come are next on the award-winning list.
+Well known for their juicy and flavourful Chinese Pizza ($11) and Xiao Long Bao ($8), their desserts come next on the award-winning list.

 6. Crystal Jade GO